 I'm not particularly interested in the front-end aspect of web dev but is instead much more open in the backend : performance, security, observability, databases, refactorings, etc...

-Working extensively with Laravel for over 4 years, several versions of if and PHP itself made me appreciate simple, straightforward, strongly typed and statically analysable code (so basically what Laravel isn't :/).
+Regarding code and PHP specifically, working extensively with Laravel for over 4 years, several versions of if and PHP itself made me appreciate simple, straightforward, strongly typed and statically analysable code (so basically what Laravel isn't :/).

-Today I strive to create simpler applications, where the framework would be reduced to a minimum, instead of something you are supposed to "embrace" and follow the doctrine of even in your business layer.
+Today I strive to create simpler applications, where the framework would be reduced to a minimum, instead of something you are supposed to "embrace" and follow the doctrine of even in your business/domain layer.

 Embracing PHP's type system and third party static analysers to create "strongly" typed applications (at least as much as PHP allows) is one of the best way today (along with tests) to build resilient and easier to maintain applications.